 Grant funds shall not be used for project expenditures that are incurred after the expenditure period end date, which is the termination date of the Grant Award Agreement.

 The Division may extend the expenditure period by not more than 180 days.
 Time extensions will be considered on a case-by-case basis and will be valid only if a contract amendment is executed by both parties, as outlined in the Grant Award Agreement.
-The Grantee must request the extension in writing, must provide documentation that all grant funds and match contributions are encumbered, and demonstrate to the satisfaction of the Division that project work is progressing at a rate such that completion is achievable within the extended expenditure period.
+The Grantee must request the extension in writing, provide documentation that all grant funds and match contributions are encumbered and demonstrate to the satisfaction of the Division that project work is progressing at a rate such that completion is achievable within the extended expenditure period.

 The Grantee’s written request for extension shall be submitted to the Division no later than thirty (30) days prior to the termination date of the Grant Award Agreement.